spacebeam/research/web/torchup.org/content/pages/rules.md

 We also offer unofficial support for anything with a working BWAPI wrapper available in supported BWAPI versions, please [contact us](https://torchup.org/pages/contact/) if your bot is under this category and you want to compete.

 ## Tournament Structure
-The tournament will be round-robin, with as many rounds as possible.
+The tournament will be round-robin, with as many rounds as possible, starting on Monday January 27th, 2020 until Friday January 31th, 2020.

 The round format is 1v1, best-of-99 games per match, bots always play exactly 99 games per match to determine the winner of that match.

 ### Tournament winner

-The top bots will play a single elimination bracket seeded 1-4 and 2-3.
+The top bots will play a single elimination bracket seeded 1st place against 4th place, 2nd place against 3rd place.

 ### BWAPI Versions
 The following BWAPI [release versions](https://torchup.org/files/bwapi.zip) will be supported this year: